Accuracy in Academia: History

 Reed Irvine as an outgrowth of Accuracy in Media.

 The AIA is run by executive director Malcolm Kline.
-Its previous executive director, Daniel J. Flynn, was the author of the book Why the Left Hates America.
+Its previous executive director was Daniel J. Flynn, the author of the book Why the Left Hates America.

 The group was criticized by prominent conservative and first Secretary of Education, William Bennett, who described AIA as "a bad idea" at the time of its founding in 1986.

 Reception

 In 1985 the American Association of University Professors claimed that the AIA is a threat to academic freedom due to the group's efforts to recruit students to report professors alleged to "disseminate misinformation".
 Some have described the AIA as a "useful irritant".